Creator: Rosemary Sutcliff

 - Scenery Porn: Prone to Description Porn of all kinds, especially in her most Slice of Life stories, but Scenery Porn is most abundant.
 Usually involves British Weather.
 Consider a typical description of Scotland in late winter:

-- Shown Their Work: Most of her stories are situated quite precisely in time and geography, though this is usually indicated via Cryptic Background Reference.
+- Shown Their Work: Most of her stories are situated quite precisely in time and geography, though this is usually indicated via Cryptic Background Reference in her work for children.
+Her five adult novels are much more explicit about "kings, dates, and battles" (sometimes at the expense of character and plot, which may explain why they're generally less beloved.)

 - Supporting Protagonists: Heterosexual Life Partnerships are often seen from the perspective of the less dynamic (and/or socially inferior) of the pair.
 Historical Domain Characters are almost invariably presented through a Supporting Protagonist.